bofh69/nfc2klipper/README.md

 The numbers are the id numbers that will be sent to the macros in klipper via the [Moonraker](https://github.com/Arksine/moonraker) API.

-One way to do this is to use the Android app [Spoolman Companion](https://github.com/V-aruu/SpoolCompanion).

-One can also use the `write_tags.py` program included here.
+### Write tags with the **extperimental** web server

+It is possible to enable an **experimental** web server in `nfc2klipper.py`.
+It will then serve a web page for writing to the tags.
+The default address will be `http://mainsailos.local:5001/`, where `mainsailos.local` should be replaced with the computer's name (or IP address).

+The program uses a development web server with **no security** at all so it shouldn't be run if the computer is running on an untrusted network.

+The program has a configuration file (nfc2klipper-config.json5) for enabling the web server, setting the port number, addresses to moonraker and mainsail, the webserver's address and NFC device to use.

+### Write with an app

+There is an Android app, [Spoolman Companion](https://github.com/V-aruu/SpoolCompanion), for writing to the tags.

+### Write with console application

-It fetches Spoolman's filaments, shows a simple text interface where the spool can be chosen, and when pressing return, writes to the tag.
+The `write_tags.py` program fetches Spoolman's spools, shows a simple text interface where the spool can be chosen, and when pressing return, writes to the tag.

-Use the `write_tag` script to stop the nfc2klipper service, run the write_tags.py program and then start the service again after.
+Use the `write_tag` script to stop the nfc2klipper service, run the `write_tags.py` program and then start the service again after.

 ## Run automaticly with systemd